Remote Location Drilling, Dewatering, and Geosteering

 These remote direction drilling facilities promise several benefits over traditional sites, particularly when factored into large scale strategic considerations for producers.
 The most prominent reasons for pioneering this technology include:

-Increased number of directionally drilled wells, input of foremost experts can be applied to the site while they train new staff at centralized locations, effectively doubling their impact on operations
+Increased number of directionally drilled wells, the input of foremost experts can be applied to the site while they train new staff at centralized locations, effectively doubling their impact on operations

 Centrally located geologists, geotechnical engineers, and Geosteering experts can apply their skills to a large number of sites simultaneously, increasing the rate of decision-making across projects